-Sometimes, a final price isn't settled until after the goods are physically supplied.
-If you're selling goods like this and you use the invoice or hybrid basis you include the GST in the earliest period of when you:
+Sometimes, a final price is not settled until after the goods or services are physically supplied.
+If you're supplying goods or services like this and you use the invoice or hybrid basis you include the GST in the earliest period of when you:

-- issued an invoice for any part of this supply, or
+- · issued an invoice for any part of this supply, or

 - have a payment due, or

 - received a payment.